saramasarone/saramasarone.github.io/README.md

 ### Work experience

-#### Part time ML engineer at Inflammatix
+#### Part-time ML engineer at Inflammatix (USA)
-I currently work as ML engineer on Representation Learning and generative models such as Variational AutoEncoders
+I currently work as Machine Learning Engineer on Representation Learning.
+My work also focuses on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.

-#### Intern at Inflammatix
+#### Intern at Inflammatix (USA)
-Interned in summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer
+Interned during summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer.
+My worked focused on the development of a framework to harmonise different data types together.

 #### ML Learning Tutor at Cambridge Spark
-ML Tutor at Cambridge Spark
+I tutor various ML courses at Cambridge Spark including: "Introduction to ML", "Supervised Learning 1 and 2", "Unsupervised Learning", "Ensembles models", "Data visualisation".

 - Summer School at Oxford
 - Summer School at MILA and CIFA